-ACTH stimulation test Carcinogenesis, Mutagenesis, and Impairment of Fertility: Long-term animal studies have not been performed to
+Urinary free cortisol test ACTH stimulation test

+Carcinogenesis, Mutagenesis, and Impairment of Fertility

+Long-term animal studies have not been performed to evaluate the carcinogenic potential or the effect on fertility of topical corticosteroids.

-Studies to determine mutagenicity with prednisolone and hydrocortisone have revealed negative results.
-Pregnancy: Teratogenic Effects - Pregnancy Category C. Corticosteroids are generally teratogenic in laboratory animals when administered systemically at relatively low dosage levels.
+Studies to determine mutagenicity with prednisolone

+and hydrocortisone have revealed negative results.
+Pregnancy

+Corticosteroids are generally teratogenic in laboratory animals when administered systemically at relatively low dosage levels.
 The more potent corticosteroids have been shown to be teratogenic after dermal application in laboratory animals.
 There are no adequate and well-controlled studies in pregnant women on teratogenic effects from topically applied corticosteroids.
 Therefore, topical corticosteroids should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
-Drugs of this class should not be used
+Drugs of this class should not be used extensively on pregnant patients. in large amounts, or for prolonged periods of time.

+Nursing Mothers

-Nursing Mothers: It is not known whether topical administration of corticosteroids could result in sufficient systemic absorption to produce detectable quantities in breast milk.
-Systemically administered corticosteroids are secreted into breast milk in quantities not likely to have a deleterious effect on the infant.
+It is not known whether topical administration of corticosteroids could result in sufficient systemic absorption to produce detectable quantities in breast milk.
+Systemically administered corticosteroids are secreted into breast milk in quantities not likely to have deleterious effect on the infant.
 Nevertheless, caution should be exercised when topical corticosteroids are administered to a nursing woman.

+Pediatric Use

-Pediatric Use: Pediatric patients may demonstrate greater susceptibility to topical corticosteroid-induced HPA axis suppression and Cushing's syndrome than mature patients because of a larger skin surface area to body weight ratio.
+Pediatric patients may demonstrate greater susceptibility to topical corticosteroid-induced HPA axis suppression and Cushing's syndrome than mature patients because of a larger skin surface area body weight ratio.

 Hypothalamic-pituitary-adrenal (HPA) axis suppression, Cushing's syndrome, and intracranial hypertension have been reported in children receiving topical corticosteroids.
 Manifestations of adrenal suppression in children include linear growth retardation, delayed weight gain, low plasma cortisol levels, and absence of response to ACTH stimulation.

 Manifestations of intracranial hypertension include bulging fontanelles, headaches, and bilateral papilledema.
-Administration of topical corticosteroids to pediatric patients should be limited to the least amount compatible with an effective therapeutic regimen.
+Administration of topical corticosteroids to children should be limited to the least amount compatible with an effective therapeutic regimen.
 Chronic corticosteroid therapy may interfere with the growth and development of children.

-ADVERSE REACTIONS:
+ADVERSE REACTIONS

 The following local adverse reactions are reported infrequently with topical corticosteroids, but may occur more frequently with the use of occlusive dressings.
-These reactions are listed in an approximate decreasing order of occurrence: burning, litching, irritation, dryness, folliculitis, hypertrichosis, acneiform eruptions, hypopigmentation, perioral dermatitis, allergic contact dermatitis, maceration of the skin, secondary infection, skin atrophy, striae and miliaria.
+These reactions are listed in an approximate decreasing order of occurrence:

+Burning

+Itching

+Irritation

+Dryness

+Folliculitis

+Hypertrichosis

+Acneform eruptions

+Hypopigmentation

+Perioral dermatitis

+Allergic contact dermatitis

+Maceration of the skin

+Secondary infection

+Skin atrophy

+Striae

+Millaria